visgl/deck.gl/docs/developer-guide/aggregation-layers.md

 ### Updating aggregation flags

-A layer extending this class must implement `_updateAggregationFlags()` method, during this method layers extending this class should set following variables in `state` object :
+A layer extending this class must implement `_updateAggregationFlags()` method to set following variables in `state` object :

 - `gpuAggregation` : Should be set to `true` if aggregating on `GPU`, `false` otherwise.
 - `needsReProjection` : Should be set to `true` if data needs to be reprojected.
 For example, `ScreenGridLayer` sets this flag to true when `viewport` is changed.